homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `exposeSwingUpDown` (boolean): When enabled it will create a switch to control Swing Up Down.

 * `exposeSwingLeftRight` (boolean): When enabled it will create a switch to control Swing Left Right.

+* `exposeFanSpeed` (boolean): When enabled it will create a switch to control Fan Speed.
+Value from 0 to 20 = speed 1, value from 21 to 40 = speed 2, value from 41 to 60 = speed 3, value from 61 to 80 = speed 4, value from 81 to 99 = speed 5 and value 100 = speed auto.
+Note: Changing value will not change Quiet / Powerful Mode - there are dedicated switches for this.

 * `swingModeDirections` (string):
 Desired swing direction(s) activated when swing is switched on.